-Pine Ridge School's history began in the late 1800s when an old, two-room building, with only a few desks, a pipe organ, and a dictionary, became the first schoolhouse in the Shaver Lake/Pine Ridge area.
+Pine Ridge School's history began in the late 1800s when an old, two-room building with only a few desks, a pipe organ, and a dictionary became the first schoolhouse in the Shaver Lake/Pine Ridge area.
 The newly established school was dedicated to serving the children of families who logged lumber in the Sierra Nevada mountains 40 miles from Fresno.
 Over the next 125 years, the old building was replaced with newer facilities, and most recently, three new classrooms were added as a result of a successful bond campaign.
 The current facilities include 10 classrooms, a multi-purpose room, a library, a kitchen, and a gymnasium.
-The spacious grounds are surrounded by mountain trees and rocky terrain.
+Mountain trees and rocky terrain surround the spacious grounds.

-Pine Ridge is still a one school district with an enrollment that varies between 85-120 students in preschool through grade eight.
-11% of the students qualify for free or reduced lunch and nearly 30% attend as transfers into Pine Ridge as a District of Choice.
+Pine Ridge is still a one-school district with an enrollment that varies between 65-75 students in preschool through grade eight.
+11% of the students qualify for free or reduced lunch, and nearly 30% attend as transfers into Pine Ridge as a District of Choice.
 82% of the students are White, 15.6% Hispanic, and 2.4% African American.
-We currently have less than eleven students in our English Learner, Foster Youth and our Free/Reduced populations.
+We currently have less than eleven students in our English Learner, Foster Youth, and Free/Reduced populations.
 So we do not disaggregate their data for privacy reasons, but still monitor student progress.
-Eighth-grade students go on to attend high school in the neighboring district of Sierra Unified about 10.5 miles away.
+Eighth-grade students go on to attend high school in the neighboring district of Sierra Unified, about 10.5 miles away.

-Unlike most districts in California, Pine Ridge receives a considerably reduced amount of state money because the main funding source is generated by local property taxes.
+Unlike most districts in California, Pine Ridge receives a considerably reduced amount of state money because local property taxes generate the main funding source.
 When this amount exceeds the revenue limit calculation, it results in a financial label called Basic Aid.
-Pine Ridge has a loyal and dedicated staff of 24 employees.
-Nine classroom teachers, pre-school through grade 8, a certificated Librarian, a full-time Resource Teacher, a technology technician, two instructional assistants, a Food Service provider, seven support staff, and one administrator.
+Pine Ridge has a loyal and dedicated staff of 22 employees.
+Nine classroom teachers, preschool through grade 8, a certificated Librarian, a full-time Resource Teacher, a technology technician, two instructional assistants, a Food Service provider, seven support staff, and one administrator.
 Physiological and Speech services are provided on a weekly basis by the Fresno County Superintendent of Schools Office.
 It is our goal to maintain our small classroom averages with a student-to-teacher ratio of less than 20-1 in order to know our students and meet their learning needs.
-Employees understand the commitment and dedication required of a small staff and serve in multiple roles to ensure that students experience all of the memory building opportunities of a larger district.
-The majority of the staff live within the school boundaries and many have a long history of families attending the school.
+Employees understand the commitment and dedication required of a small staff and serve in multiple roles to ensure that students experience the memory-building opportunities of a larger district.
+The majority of the staff live within the school boundaries, and many have a long history of families attending the school.
 Teachers with school-age children bring them to Pine Ridge.

 Students have opportunities to be involved in extracurricular activities such as student council, band, music, visual and performing arts, flag football, volleyball, basketball, wrestling, track and field, and cheer.
-For students who remain after school or for parents who need child care,

-Pine Ridge provides an after school program until 6:00 PM, five days per week; this will continue again in the 22-23 school year.
-Due to Covid-19 restrictions we were unable to offer Preschool and Campus Club in 20-21, but did reopen both our preschool class and campus club in 21-22.
+For students who remain after school or for parents who need child care, Pine Ridge provides an after-school program until 6:00 PM, five days per week; this will continue again in the 23-24 school year.

-The school has a long history of taking advantage of its enviable location near both lakes and mountains.
-There are four elective days where staff and students either go bowling or up to China Peak for skiing lessons, as well as a day when students release newly hatched trout into Shaver Lake.
-The Pine Ridge parents and community are highly engaged, supportive and serve as volunteers on field trips, in the classroom, and during special events.
-They participate in the Boosters, coach sports, and provide after school activities.
+The school has a long history of taking advantage of its enviable location near lakes and mountains.
+There are four elective days where staff and students go bowling or up to China Peak for skiing lessons, as well as a day when students release newly hatched trout into Shaver Lake.
+The Pine Ridge parents and community are highly engaged and supportive and serve as volunteers on field trips, in the classroom, and during special events.
+They participate in the Boosters, coach sports, and provide after-school activities.